douglasgreen/outlines/computing/computer_programming/programming_paradigms.md

 -   **Example**: In enterprise applications, aspects like logging, security checks, or transaction management are often implemented using Aspect-Oriented Programming (AOP), particularly in Java with frameworks like Spring.

 -   **Analysis**: AOP allows these cross-cutting concerns to be modularized and separated from the main business logic.
-This separation enhances code readability and maintainability, as changes to these concerns don\'t affect the core logic.
+This separation enhances code readability and maintainability, as changes to these concerns don't affect the core logic.

 -   **Lessons**: The use of AOP in managing cross-cutting concerns reveals its strength in enhancing modularity and reducing code tangling.
 This approach is particularly beneficial in large-scale applications where such concerns are pervasive.